 Molina may, on occasion, inadvertently misdirect or disclose PHI pertaining to Molina Member(s) who are not the patients of the Provider.
 In such cases, the Provider shall return or securely destroy the PHI of the affected Molina Members in order to protect their privacy.
-The Provider agrees to not further use or disclose such PHI and further agrees to provide an attestation of return, destruction and non-disclosure of any such misdirected PHI upon the reasonable request of Molina.
+The

-2 See the definition of Payment, Section 164.501 of the HIPAA Privacy Rule
+2See the definition of Payment, Section 164.501 of the HIPAA Privacy Rule